Kiran-id10/fraud-detection-system/README.md

 If you found this useful:

-👉 Star ⭐ the repo
+- ⭐ Star the repository
-👉 Share with others
+- 🔗 Share it
-👉 Connect for collaboration
+- 🤝 Connect

 ---

 <p align="center">
-Built with 💡 Data + Engineering Precision
+Built with 💡 Big Data + Machine Learning + Engineering
 </p>